-- 8.1 A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory, practical, design, drawing subject or project, if he/she secures not less than 15 marks in CIE and 25 marks in SEE.
-In case of, internships, project work viva voce, he/she should secure 40% of the total marks.
-For mandatory courses minimum 15 marks in CIE are to be secured. - 8.2 B.Tech students: A student shall be promoted from II to III year only if he/she fulfils the academic requirement of securing 40% of the credits in the subjects that have been studied up to III Semester from the following examinations.
+- 8.1 A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory, practical, design, drawing subject or project, if he/she secures not less than 35% of marks in the end examination and a minimum of 40% of marks in the sum total of the internal evaluation and end examination taken together.
+In case of mandatory courses, internships, project work viva voce, he/she should secure 40% of the total marks. - 8.2 A student shall be promoted from II to III year only if he/she fulfils the academic requirement of securing 40% of the credits in the subjects that have been studied up to III Semester from the following examinations.

 One regular and two supplementary examinations of I Semester.
 One regular and one supplementary examination of II Semester.
 One regular examination of III semester.